Panasonic TZ100 vs Canon 1D X Mark II

 Body comparison: Panasonic TZ100 vs Canon 1D X Mark II

 The side-by-side display below illustrates the physical size and weight of the Panasonic TZ100 and the Canon 1D X Mark II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the TZ100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (268 percent) than the Panasonic TZ100.
 It is noteworthy in this context that the 1DX Mark II is splash and dust-proof, while the TZ100 does not feature any corresponding weather-sealing.